Freedomland (film)

 Freedomland is a 2006 American crime drama mystery film directed by Joe Roth and starring Samuel L. Jackson, Julianne Moore, Edie Falco, Ron Eldard, William Forsythe, Aunjanue Ellis, and Anthony Mackie.
 It is based on Richard Price's 1998 novel of the same name, which touches on themes of covert racism.
-The film grossed $14.7 million against a $30 million budget.
-The Rotten Tomatoes critical consensus calls it "poorly directed and overacted".
+The film performed poorly at the box office, grossing $14.7 million against a $30 million budget, and received mixed-to-negative reviews.

 Plot

-Brenda walks through a predominantly African American housing project and enters an emergency room, apparently in shock and with cut and bleeding hands.
-Police detective Lorenzo Council is sent to take a statement from Brenda, who says that her car has been stolen.
+Brenda walks through a predominantly African American housing project and enters an emergency room in a daze, apparently in shock and with cut and bleeding hands.
+Police detective Lorenzo Council is sent to take a statement from her.
+She says that her car has been stolen.
 When Lorenzo gets there, she reveals that her young son, Cody, was in the back seat of the car.
-The police frantically begin searching for Cody.
+The police frantically begin searching for him.

 Brenda's brother, Danny, a police officer in a neighboring town, calls a massive police presence in to search the housing project for clues.
 This angers the residents who protest their innocence.
 Lorenzo begins to suspect that Brenda is holding back details from him and pressures her to tell the truth.
 She insists that she has told the truth and would never harm her son.
 With a sketch artist she produces a picture of the man she says stole her car.
 Danny's white coworkers arrest a man from the housing project who they think matches the picture.
 Danny flies into a rage and beats him.

 Desperate to find Cody, Lorenzo enlists the aid of a volunteer group which helps search for missing children.
 He suggests that they search Freedomland, an abandoned foundling hospital nearby.
 As they search, the group's leader Karen Collucci talks with Brenda.
-Collucci had lost her own son years before and convinces Brenda to admit that Cody is dead.
+She had lost her own son years before and convinces Brenda to admit that Cody is dead.
 She leads them to a nearby park where they find Cody's body in a shallow grave, covered with heavy rocks.

 Lorenzo realizes that Brenda could not have moved the rocks herself.
 Under interrogation Brenda admits to having been engaged in an affair with a man named Billy who lived in the projects.
 She would give Cody cough syrup so that he would fall asleep and she could visit Billy.

-On the night in question she had returned to find Cody dead, having drunk a whole bottle of cough syrup.
+On the night in question, before Brenda had gone out, Cody had begged her not to leave and insisted she'd regret it.
+Desperate, believing it would be the last time she'd get to meet up with Billy, she went anyway.
+When Brenda had returned she'd found Cody dead, having drunk the whole bottle of cough syrup.
 Billy helped her bury his body.

 When the police go to arrest Billy, they are confronted by residents angry over previous unfounded police harassment and a riot erupts.
 Brenda is charged with criminal neglect, and Lorenzo promises to visit her in jail.